karshingupta/Predictive-Modeling/01README.md

 10. Added density_category using 3 intervals of sparse, populated, and packed.
 11. Added quadrant based on lat and lon pairing as NW, NE, SW, SE.

 ## 4. EDA

+Countries were categorized based on land area (small, medium, large) and density (sparse, populated, packed).

+A 3-d plotly chart shows

+* Highest gdp_per_capita occurs at packed, small countries.
+* Lowest gdp_per_capita occurs at packed, large countries.
+* Small, packed, countries in the NE quadrant like Luxembourg, Switzerland, and Qatar dominate higher gdp_per_capita values.
+Being more compact allows for more efficient energy delivery and infrastructure.
+* Large, packed countries like China, Pakistan, India, Thailand are overburdened by energy demands and lack the infrastructure to meet them.

 ## 5. Pre-Processing & Feature Engineering